Copyleft: Economic incentive

-Copyleft application
+Application

 Common practice for using copyleft is to codify the copying terms for a work with a license.
 Any such license typically includes all the provisions and principles of copyleft inside the license's terms.
 This includes the freedom to use the work, study the work, copy, and share the work with others, modify the work, and distribute exact or modified versions of that work, with or without a fee.

 Unlike similar permissive licenses that also grant these freedoms, copyleft licenses also ensure that any modified versions of a work covered by a copyleft license must also grant these freedoms.
 Thus, copyleft licenses have conditions: that modifications of any work licensed under a copyleft license must be distributed under a compatible copyleft scheme and that the distributed modified work must include a means of modifying the work.
 Under fair use, however, copyleft licenses may be superseded, just like regular copyrights.
 Therefore, any person utilizing a source licensed under a copyleft license for works they invent is free to choose any other license (or none at all) provided they meet the fair use standard.

 Copyleft licenses necessarily make creative use of relevant rules and laws to enforce their provisions.
 For example, when using copyright law, those who contribute to a work under copyleft usually must gain, defer, or assign copyright holder status.
 By submitting the copyright of their contributions under a copyleft license, they deliberately give up some of the rights that normally follow from copyright, including the right to be the unique distributor of copies of the work.

 Some laws used for copyleft licenses vary from one country to another, and may also be granted in terms that vary from country to country.
-For example, in some countries, it is acceptable to sell a software product without warranty, in standard GNU General Public License style, while in most European countries it is not permitted for a software distributor to waive all warranties regarding a sold product.
-For this reason, the extent of such warranties is specified in most European copyleft licenses, for example, the European Union Public Licence (EUPL), or the CeCILL license, a license that allows one to use GNU GPL in combination with a limited warranty.
+For example, in some countries, it is acceptable to sell a software product without warranty (in standard GNU General Public License style), while in most European countries it is not permitted for a software distributor to waive all warranties regarding a sold product.
+For this reason, the extent of such warranties is specified in most European copyleft licenses, such as the European Union Public Licence (EUPL) or the CeCILL license, that latter of which is a license that allows one to use GNU GPL code in combination with a limited warranty.

 For projects which will be run over a network, a variation of the GNU GPL, called the Affero General Public License (GNU AGPL), ensures that the source code is available to users of software over a network.